nblockbuster/DestinyUnpackerCPP/README.md

 Valid for all Destiny 2: Shadowkeep packages from version 2.6.0.1 onward.

+Untested for any packages from Forsaken and earlier.

 This is a C++ "version" of my Python code that uses bcrypt for the AES-GCM-128 decryption.

 Requires Sarge to build for command line args